-The lease liability is subsequently measured at amortised cost using the effective interest method, with the finance cost charged to the Profit and Loss Account over the lease period to produce a constant periodic rate of interest on the remaining balance of the liability.
-It is remeasured when there is a change in future lease payments arising from a change in index rate or if the Company changes its assessment of whether it will exercise an extension or termination option.
-The lease liability is recalculated using a revised discount rate if the lease term changes as a result of a modification or re-assessment of an extension or termination option.
+The lease liability is subsequently measured at amortised cost using the effective interest method, with the finance cost charged to the Profit and Loss Account over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability.
+Either a change in rate or index could result in the remeasurement of lease liability.
+The lease liability is recalculated using a revised discount rate if the lease term changes as a result of a modification or reassessment of an extension or termination option.
 The leases currently held by the Company do not contain any extension or terminations options.

 The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to restore properties to their original condition, less any lease incentives received.
 The right-of-use asset, excluding restoration costs, is typically depreciated on a straight-line basis over the lease terms.
 In addition, the right-of-use asset may be adjusted for certain remeasurements of the lease liability, such as indexation and market rent review uplifts.
-Restoration costs included in the right-of-use asset are amortised over the same term as the corresponding provision, which may be longer than the contractual lease term.
+Restoration costs included in the right-of-use asset are amortised over the same term as the corresponding provision, which may be longer than the contractual lease term where occupancy of the property is expected to be longer than the existing contract.

-The Company has elected not to recognise the right-of-use assets and lease liabilities for short-term leases that have a term of 12 months or less or leases that are of low value (£4,000).
-Lease payments associated with these leases are expensed on a straight-line basis over the lease term.
+The Company has elected not to recognise the right-of-use assets and lease liabilities for short-term leases that have a term of 12 months or less or leases that are of low value (£4,000 or less).
+Lease payments associated with these leases are expensed on a straight-line basis over the lease term within the profit and loss account.

-1.16 Accounting estimates and judgements
+1.15 Accounting estimates and judgements

 The preparation of financial statements to conform with FRS 101 requires the use of certain accounting estimates and assumptions that affect the reported assets, liabilities, income and expenses.
-It also requires the Directors to exercise judgement in applying the Company's accounting policies.
+It also requires management to exercise judgement in applying the Company's accounting policies.
 The estimates and assumptions are based on historical experience and other related variables, updated to reflect current trading performance.
 The estimates and assumptions are reviewed on an ongoing basis and are considered to be appropriate but actual results may differ from these estimates.

-Estimates by management in applying the Company's accounting policies that have a significant effect on the financial statements, and estimates with a significant risk of material adjustment in subsequent periods, are set out below and in more detail in the related notes.
+Key estimates by management in applying the Company's accounting policies that have a significant effect on the financial statements, and have a significant risk of material adjustment to the carrying value of assets and liabilities in subsequent years, are set out below and in more detail in the related notes.

-- Outstanding claims provision: The key assumptions used in the calculation of the outstanding claims provision include claims development, margin of prudence, claims cost inflation and seasonality (Gross technical provisions, note 17). - Return of premium provision: The key assumption in the calculation of the return of premium provision is the estimated cost of deferred claims expected to rebound (Gross technical provisions, note 17). - Provision for unexpired risks: The key assumption used in the liability adequacy test is the projection of future expected claims cashflows including associated claims management expenses (Gross technical provisions, note 17). - Investment property: The key assumption is the property yield (note 10).
+- Outstanding claims provision: The key assumptions used in the calculation of the outstanding claims provision include claims development, margin of prudence, claims cost inflation and seasonality (Gross technical provisions, see note 17). - Return of premium provision: The key assumption in the calculation of the return of premium provision is the estimated cost of deferred claims expected to rebound (see note 17). - Provision for unexpired risks: The key assumption used in the liability adequacy test is the projection of future expected claims cashflows including associated claims management expenses (see note 17). - Investment property: The key assumption is the property yield (see note 10).